Tanzyingsz/DDM-Dissertation/Literature Review 3.0.md

 The sustainable component is adopted as a supporting marketing strategy.
 The previous case shows the "sustainable" movement potentially brings benefits.
 In 2013, IKEA Norway held a temporary online flea market collecting and reselling the used IKEA items.
 At the end of the 8-week-long campaign, IKEA announced the increase in furniture sale(Rudenko, 2013).
 In conclusion, the sustainable tag can actually have a positive effect on a brand.
 It also passes the message of being responsible and caring for the environment.
 "Protect the environment" is also listed in the top 10 motivators that significantly affect customer value(Harvard Business Review,2015).

 **THE TARGET USERS**
 The secondhand market in China is at its nascent but growing dramatically.
 Research stated the recommerce market had reached \$71.1 billion in 2017 and is predicted to double the size by 2020.
-However, compared to the large secondhand market in the western world which can count up to 10% of its total GDP(Gross Domestic Product), Chinese secondhand market only made up around 0.6% of the total GDP in 2017 (Wang, 2019).
+However, compared to the large secondhand market in the western world which can count up to 10% of its total GDP (Gross Domestic Product), Chinese secondhand market only made up around 0.6% of the total GDP in 2017 (Wang, 2019).
 Meanwhile, the second-hand economy in great Britain is the second-hand economy is thriving, with 42% of citizens selling pre-loved items in 2017 (Johnson, 2018).

+There are several reasons why Chinese secondhand market is limited.

+The traditional offline recycle bear the brunt first.
+From a cultural perspective, the older generation believed that second-hand items are not "lucky" since the reason they get abandoned remain unknown.
+For example, a car could be resold because it had went through accidents.
+The new owner might have to deal with the bad luck brought by this car.
+Plus, some think it is beneath their dignity to use unwanted items.
+From a cognative aspect, most charity shops are ran by the government who seldom promote these charity services.
+The shortage of systematic marketing plan also cause trouble to the donate-selling business.
+Most importantly, the items in these shops are not included in the tax exemption policy.
+Therefore the price of the second-hand products are close to the market price, which is hardly attractive to the public.
+The most bizarre situation is that the price in some charity shop is even higher than the normal price - the extra fee is explained as the donation to charity.
+From a infrastructure perspective, the broken service chain has to take responsibility of the recycling dilemma.
+Recently there are more recycle box installed within the community.
+However when the box are filled, nobody bothers to deliver them to the company in charge.
+Items packed in the box get rotten and smelly.
+In this case, people would rather directly dump their used stuff.

+As for the online second hand platforms, the concern mentioned most from the Chinese secondhand buyer is the reliability of the seller, followed by the quesitonable hygiene of second-hand products.
+Sometimes costumers receive the product that is not compatible to the images shown online (CBNData, 2019).
+In conclusion, a higher quality of product and the avoidance of scammer leads to a better second hand shopping experience.

-Therefore, the RE: source platform target at Chinese UK student who has a huge potential to change embrace the sustainable lifestyle than their western counterparts.
+The UK Chinese student secondhand market might have a brigher future.
+The number of Chinese interantional student rank first (106,530 students) in the 2017-2018 UK higher education(UKCISA, 2019).
+Almost 70% of the student enrolling in the UK education age under 25, which happens to be the most open age group to the idea of circular economy (CBNData, 2019).Therefore, the RE: source platform target at Chinese UK student who has a huge potential to embrace the sustainable lifestyle.

 **THE OFFERING**